-- (1) Intent: To provide areas for the conduct of wholesale trade, warehousing, light fabrication, repair and storage uses, in a manner which minimizes the negative impact of such uses off the premises. - (2) Use Regulations: Refer to Section GG in Article IV and the provisions below. - a.
-Auto parts store: no service, installation, or repair. - b.
-Building material sales and home improvement centers: no outside storage visible from off the premises. - c.
-Office buildings in excess of two thousand five hundred (2,500) square feet of floor area may use ten (10) percent of the floor area for retail and service uses such as restaurants, opticians, gift shops, barber and beauty shops, quick copy services, specialty shops, banks, and other commercial uses appropriate to the professional office environment. - d.
-Major vehicle repair: all work must be conducted entirely within an enclosed building. - e.
-Minor vehicle repair: all work must be conducted entirely within an enclosed building. - f.
-Manufacturing and industrial, artisanal: all work must be conducted entirely within an enclosed building. - g.
-Manufacturing and industrial, light: all work must be conducted entirely within an enclosed building. - h.
-Rent-to-own stores: no outside storage.
+- (1) Intent: To provide areas for the conduct of wholesale trade, warehousing, light fabrication, repair and storage uses, in a manner which minimizes the negative impact of such uses off the premises. - (2) Use Regulations: Refer to Section GG in Article IV and the provisions below. - (a) Auto parts store: no service, installation, or repair. - (b) Building material sales and home improvement centers: no outside storage visible from off the premises. - (c) Office buildings in excess of two thousand five hundred (2,500) square feet of floor area may use ten (10) percent of the floor area for retail and service uses such as restaurants, opticians, gift shops, barber and beauty shops, quick copy services, specialty shops, banks, and other commercial uses appropriate to the professional office environment. - (d) Major vehicle repair: all work must be conducted entirely within an enclosed building. - (e) Minor vehicle repair: all work must be conducted entirely within an enclosed building. - (f) Manufacturing and industrial, artisanal: all work must be conducted entirely within an enclosed building. - (g) Manufacturing and industrial, light: all work must be conducted entirely within an enclosed building. - (h) Rent-to-own stores: no outside storage.

 Setbacks Minimum Lot Area Minimum Lot Width at Front Building Line Front Setback (Minimum) Front Setback (Maximum) Rear Side Maximum Height of Structure 10.000 sq. ft.
-75 ft 20 ft 80 ft 20 ft 0 ft and (a) 35 ft a.
-No closer than 25 feet (ft) from a public street, nor 15 feet (ft) from the district boundary.
+75 ft 20 ft 80 ft 20 ft 0 ft and (a) 35 ft

-- a.
-Repair, fabrication, and all other work activities shall be conducted entirely within an enclosed building. - b.
-Outside storage of materials, equipment, vehicles, and parking of fleet vehicles, shall be within an area behind the building set back line, and screened from view from off the premises. - c.
-Supplemental Use Regulations, Article V. - d.
-District Development Criteria, Article VI. - e.
-Off-Street Parking and Loading Regulations, Article VIII. - f.
-Signs, see Article V in Chapter 5 of the City of Homewood Code of Ordinances.
+- (a) No closer than 25 feet (ft) from a public street, nor 15 feet (ft) from the district boundary. - (4) Other regulations: - (a) Repair, fabrication, and all other work activities shall be conducted entirely within an enclosed building. - (b) Outside storage of materials, equipment, vehicles, and parking of fleet vehicles, shall be within an area behind the building set back line, and screened from view from off the premises. - (c) Supplemental Use Regulations, Article V. - (d) District Development Criteria, Article VI. - (e) Off-Street Parking and Loading Regulations, Article VIII. - (f) Signs, see Article X.